gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Okteto is focusing on developer's inner-loop.
 The feedback loop that developers use to write and test code.
 The challenge in the inner-loop is that it has to be tight, otherwise developers lose the flow.

-Okteto is trying to keep the inner-loop tight by deploying dev environments in the cloud and showing code changes live on the cloud as soon as develoeprs hit save.
+Okteto is trying to keep the inner-loop tight by deploying dev environments in the cloud and showing code changes live as soon as developers hit save.
 It works with existing cloud native resources like Helm charts, Docker Compose files and Kubernetes manifests.

 Okteto is not dealing with production usecases.